kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 ~~~~~~~~~~~
 More progress made for the localization node.

-Results of testing
+Results of Testing
 ~~~~~~~~~~~~~~~~~~
-Up until now, only one or two cameras plugged directly into the odroid.
+Up until now, only one or two cameras plugged directly into the O-Droid.
 This worked fine, though the distance measurement jumped back and forth as the cameras were both being looked at and were feeding data that was slightly off because they were separated by a few inches.
 We had future plans to deal with this by applying a transform to each camera giving information so each camera knows where it is relative to the robot and can adjust its measurements.
 This would make each camera give the same information as the others.
-Four cameras were needed to see all around the robot and the odroid only has three USB ports so a hub would be used to connect them.
-We plugged all four cameras into the USB 3.0 hub and into the odroid and realized nothing worked.
+Four cameras were needed to see all around the robot and the O-Droid only has three USB ports so a hub would be used to connect them.
+We plugged all four cameras into the USB 3.0 hub and into the O-Droid and realized nothing worked.
 The cameras are all USB 2.0 devices and even though there is theoretically enough throughput capacity to run all the cameras at the same time, this could not be done.
 Even two cameras running at the same time caused the node to crash.
 This was verified on multiple